 Karen KK6ZPM with be net control for the Thursday 5/14 net and has asked operators to be prepared to switch frequency (after the initial check-in on 146.415) to the Contra Costa Communications Club (4Cs) WA6KQB 440 repeater, 444.275 (+) 82.5Hz.
 Please program your radio ahead of Thursday to participate.

-As always be ready with pencil and paper Please come with your notes and announcements.
-Please have handy ICS Form 213 and the KaroEcho Hybrid 213 message form.
-Always be familiar on how to use your radio t change frequency.
+As always, be ready with pencil and paper Please come with new relevant announcements.
+The NCS has a surprise test for us all each net.
+Be ready to change frequency.
+Please have handy the KaroEcho Hybrid 213 message form.
+Always be familiar on how to use your radio to change frequency.
 See related documents on our Training page and on the Operations page.
 Specifically see:

 The KARO-ECHO HYBRID ARES/RACES MESSAGE FORM in MS Word format

-Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique by NI6A)
+Comparing ICS-213 Message Form with the ARRL Message Form (a very short critique)

 Formal Written Traffic versus Point to Point Verbal Tactical Comms: When to write it down and when not to (write it down).

-See the past net events at our PAST EVENTS PAGE
+For past net events see our PAST EVENTS PAGE

 KaroEcho Mentoring/Elmer Program